Ali Bahjat

-A formidable defender who could play both centrally and on the right, Bahjat was part of the legendary Al-Quwa Al Jawiya side that won three AFC Cup trophies in a row, he had a long career in the Iraqi league, winning several titles and was capped by the Iraqi national team on 35 occasions.
+A defender who could play both centrally and on the right, Bahjat was part of the Al-Quwa Al Jawiya side that won three AFC Cup trophies in a row, he had a long career in the Iraqi league, winning several titles and was capped by the Iraqi national team on 35 occasions.
 In his first season as a manager, Bahjat lead his hometown club Al-Kadhimiya SC to promotion out of the 3rd tier.

 Club career

 Ali Bahjat was born in Baghdad, and started his career with local side Al-Kadhimiya, before moving to Iraqi Premier League side Al-Karkh in 2010.

 Ahead of 2011–2012 season, Ali Bahjat moved to Kurdish side Duhok, continuing the trend of top Iraqi players moving to Kurdish clubs due to the more stable security situation in their cities compared to the turmoil in Baghdad.
 His team finished as runners up in the league that season, behind rivals Erbil Sc.

 Following his tenure with Duhok, Bahjat returned to Baghdad, this time with Al-Shorta.
 He would spend two seasons with the club before being released in December 2015.

 In December 2015 Bahjat joined Al Mina'a for the remainder of the 15-16 league season, where he took part in 10 matches for the club.

 He would move back to Baghdad, and join Al-Quwa Al Jawiya the following season.
 He spend six years club, achieving a historic treble of Asian trophies after winning the AFC Cup in 2016,2017, and 2018.
 He missed parts of the 2018 campaign due to knee injury.
 He also won the Iraqi league in his first and last season with the club.
 He tested positive for COVID-19 in 2020.

 Following his stint with Al Jawiya, he moved to another Baghdad side in Al Naft.
 He had a trouble-filled time with Al-Naft, the player survived an attempt of February 2022, after he was pursued by an unmarked vehicle which opened fire on his vehicle, but the player was able to escape.
 Then, the team did not pay his agreed upon wages, and refused to release him to Zakho unless he gives up his claim over the unpaid wages, which he refused, this his signing with Zakho was annulled.

 In 2023, he joined Al Diwaniya but failed to help the team stave off relegation from the Iraqi Premier League.

 He then returned to his boyhood club Al-Kadhimiya, where he played the last three matches of the season and retired from football.